 The Creating Wall Side of My Craft Room

 On the opposite side of the room is what I call my “Creating Wall”.
-I wrote about it here: Craft Room Ideas.
+I wrote about it here: Craft room wall organizer.
 I moved it from my previous house and re-created it.
 It is where I paint and make things that are messy and require tools.